VGP/vgp-assembly/wdl_pipeline/WDL_Manual.md

 operative scripts.
 Each task has a task-specific workflow for testing.
 WDL workflows are the intended entrypoint for users; they import tasks individually, enabling modularity and task reuse.

-### Conventions

-By convention, task-level variables are specified in camelCase and workflow variables are in CAPS_CASE.

 ## Repository Structure